ducroq/evml-evd3/README.md

 * An IDE, such as [Visual Studio Code](https://code.visualstudio.com/), [Pycharm](https://www.jetbrains.com/pycharm/).
 [Data Spell](https://www.jetbrains.com/dataspell/).

 ### Python
 Python is used extensively in this course.
 As a prerequisite you can test your skills using an online test, see e.g. [Python quiz](https://www.w3schools.com/quiztest/quiztest.asp?qtest=PYTHON).
-In addition, you can find many online tutorials that can help you to master Python, see e.g. [Learn Python](https://www.youtube.com/watch?v=rfscVS0vtbw).
+In addition, you can find many online tutorials that can help you to master Python, see e.g. [Python roadmap](https://roadmap.sh/python), [Learn Python](https://www.youtube.com/watch?v=rfscVS0vtbw), [Free Python books](https://github.com/EbookFoundation/free-programming-books/blob/main/books/free-programming-books-langs.md#python),

 ### Python packages